Rybnik: History

 At the beginning of the War of the Austrian Succession between Frederick II of Prussia (the Great) and the Habsburg empress Maria Theresa of Austria, most of Silesia, including Rybnik, was annexed by Prussia in 1740, which Austria eventually recognized in 1763.
 In the 18th century, Rybnik belonged to the tax inspection region of Prudnik.
 Coal mining gained importance for Rybnik's economy as early as the 18th century.
 In 1871, Prussia, including Rybnik, merged into the German Empire, the first modern German nation state.
 At this point, Poland had already ceased to exist as an independent state, having been divided between Prussia, Austria and Russia in the Third Partition of Poland of 1795.

 With the intensification of Germanization and anti-Polish policies in the German Empire in the late 19th and early 20th century, the ethnically mixed region of Upper Silesia became affected by growing tensions between German nationalists and indigenous Poles.
+A local branch of the Polish Sokół movement was established in 1898.
+Under pressure from the German police, tenants terminated their leases with the organization, which resulted in several changes of address and, over time, a shift to clandestine activities.
+In 1900, ten members were arrested and sentenced to prison and fines.
 After the end of World War I in 1918, the Polish state was finally restored.
 Amidst an atmosphere of ethnic unrest, the Polish Silesian Uprisings broke out, the first of which (in 1919) was centered on Rybnik, and the Upper Silesia plebiscite was held in 1921 to determine the future state affiliation.
 The lowest share of pro-German votes was registered in the districts of Rybnik (34.7%) and Pszczyna (25.9%).
 However, in the city of Rybnik, 70.8% of the votes were in favour of Germany.
 The city and the larger part of the Rybnik district were attached to Poland.
 Rybnik thus became Polish-ruled for the first time since 1788.